-For the shareholders and directors of Convalor GmbH social responsibility and commitment to society are part of a successful entrepreneurship as well as its hallmark.
-We understand the privileged circumstances of our living as a mission to use our skills not only for our businesses but also for the common good.
+For the shareholders and directors of CONVALOR social responsibility and commitment are part of a successful entrepreneurship as well as its hallmark.
+We understand the privileged circumstances of our living as a mission to use our opportunities not only for our business but also for the common good.

-The life situation of less privileged people in Europe and on other continents repeatedly led us to spontaneous actions to make – though with limited means – our contribution for an improvement and to set an example of solidarity.
+The living conditions of less privileged people in Europe and on other continents repeatedly lead us to spontaneous responses to make a contribution – though with limited means – to an improvement of the poor circumstances and to set an example of solidarity.

 Main areas of financial support are/were:

 Besonders in der aktuell schwierigen Zeit der Pandemie möchte CONVALOR durch ein großzügiges Engagement im Rahmen ihrer gesellschaftlichen Verantwortung ein Stück weit dazu beitragen, dass auch weiterhin viele wunderbare Aufgaben und Ideen gemeinsam mit den Kindern umgesetzt werden können.
 Von einem haupt- und ehrenamtlichen Mitarbeiterteam mit viel Herz und Passion können am Kölner Standort wochentags bis zu 125 Kinder betreut werden.
 Die meist sozial und finanziell benachteiligten Kinder und Jugendlichen erwartet ein kostenloser Mittagstisch, Hausaufgabenhilfe und verschiedene Freizeitprogramme.
 Auch Ausflüge und Feriencamps werden durchgeführt.